Foreign Service of Pakistan: History

 Foreign Service of Pakistan was constituted on an ad hoc basis immediately on the birth of Pakistan.
 The Service was first given an executive fiat in a decision of the Federal Cabinet in July 1948.
 A formal resolution constituting the service was announced in October 1952.
 It envisaged diplomatic posts in the Ministry of Foreign Affairs and in the Diplomatic and consular missions of Pakistan abroad.
 The resolution provided for the posts of (a) Secretary (1), (b) Joint Secretaries (2), (c) Deputy Secretaries (8), and (d) Under Secretaries (16).
 Posts for Pakistan Diplomatic Missions abroad provided for Ambassadors (17), High Commissioners (5), Ministers (4), Commissioners (1), Deputy High Commissioners (2), Counselors (15), First Secretaries (10), Second Secretaries (19), Third Secretaries (31), Consul General (3), Consul (4), and Vice Consul (7).

 Between 1952 and 1960, the cadre strength was constantly kept under review and was enlarged by executive orders in view of the expanding requirements.
 However, shortage of personnel continued to plague the service.
 The total strength of the officers gradually increased both at the Headquarters and the Missions.
 In 1972, the total strength of the officers at the Headquarters and the Missions grew to 323.
 At present there are 403 officers both at the Headquarters and in our Missions.

 The entry into the former Foreign Service of Pakistan through examination began in 1948.
 The Recruitment to the Officers cadre (Foreign Service of Pakistan) is through the competitive examination conducted annually by the Federal Public Service Commission (FPSC) of Pakistan.
 Foreign Service of Pakistan is among the top three groups along with Pakistan Administrative Service and Police Service of Pakistan.
 The Establishment Division in consultation with the Ministry of Foreign Affairs announces annually the number of vacancies of officers in the Foreign Affairs Group, which vary from year to year.
 Officers of the Foreign Service of Pakistan undergo common training at the Civil Services Academy, Lahore and later are given six months specialized training at the Foreign Service Academy, Islamabad.
 The officers also undergo language learning trainings at various prestigious universities/institutions abroad to learn different languages including Arabic, French, German, Chinese, Spanish, Korean, Portuguese, Russian, Japanese etc. Fully funded Language scholarships offered by other countries are also availed.
 The Ministry thus has a rich reservoir of officers who are well versed in different languages.
 Foreign Service of Pakistan is a cadre that runs the Ministry of Foreign Affairs (Pakistan) as well as Pakistan's Embassies/High Commissions/Consulates in other countries of the world.

 Ranks

-After the initial training period, junior officers join the Ministry of Foreign Affairs, Islamabad and serve in the political, administrative or protocol wings.
+After the initial training period at the Foreign Service Academy, Islamabad, junior officers join the Ministry of Foreign Affairs, Islamabad and serve in the political, administrative or special protocol wings under various divisions of the Ministry.
 Or rather begin their diplomatic careers abroad.
-Rise in ranks at headquarters and missions are:
+Rise in ranks at headquarters, divisions and missions are: